gipritchard/Space-Debris/Space Debris.md

 - Repeat until all cards are discarded
 ### Orbit Card
 - Locate the space on the game board
-- All spaceships in this space take 1 damage
+- Deal 1 damage to each spaceship in this space
+- If this space has a satellite...
+	- Deal 1 damage to the satellite
-- Any satellite in this space takes 1 damage AND Threat increases by 1 space
+	- Increase Threat by 1 space
 - Add debris to this space
-	- If the space contains more than 3 debris, then a <i>collision</i> has occurred.
+	- If this space contains more than 3 debris, then a _collision_ has occurred.
 See the Collision section below.
 - Discard this card

 ![[TX_Rulebook_PlaceDebris_Example1.png]]